 The Company was incorporated on 16 July 2009 to carry on the business of a finance and investment company, raising funds to finance the operations of Melita Mobile Ltd and Melita Infrastructure Limited in the fields of wireless communication and wholesale fibre services offering 3G digital wireless services throughout Malta and wholesale voice and data fibre connectivity from Malta to Sicily.
-Both these companies, as well as Melita Capital plc, form part of the Superholdco Limited group.
+Both these companies, as well as Melita Capital plc, form part of the group of companies owned by the Company's parent Superholdco Limited.